Rabbit, Run: Inspiration and historical context

 My subject is the American Protestant small-town middle class.
 I like middles.
 It is in middles that extremes clash, where ambiguity restlessly rules.

 Updike said that when he looked around in 1959 he saw a number of scared dodgy men who could not make commitments, men who peaked in high school and existed in a downward spiral.
 Their idea of happiness was to be young.
 In 1959 America the Late Modernism period was coming to an end, and Updike inherited the cultural legacy of Modernism.
 With this legacy, that lacks spiritual vitality and potent erotic traditions, Rabbit has no vocabulary to give voice to his sexual and spiritual conundrums and feelings.
 In the novel the norms of Modernism are being replaced with those of a new era with a desiccated view of spirituality and a revaluation of eroticism, things previously held constant and in some cases repressed in traditional American thought.

-The title matches the popular World War II-era song "Run Rabbit Run".
+The title matches the popular World War II-era song "Run, Rabbit, Run".

 Major themes

 Sex

 Updike said, "About sex in general, by all means let's have it in fiction, as detailed as needs be, but real, real in its social and psychological connections.
 Let's take coitus out of the closet and off the altar and put it on the continuum of human behavior."
 Rabbit has an animalistic obsession with sex rather than a romanticized vision.
 He uses superficial criteria to pick his partners.
 He is taken with Ruth because she "feels right" as long as she doesn't use a "flying saucer" (a diaphragm), and even compels her to fellate him during a particularly intense bout of physical desire.
 He seems to use intense sex to replace what is missing from his work and life at home.
 His sexual prowess also supplies him with the sense of identity that his basketball playing gave him.

 He tries to be with two women in his life, his wife Janice and Ruth Leonard.
-Rabbit’s marriage with Janice resulted from her pregnancy when Rabbit was only 21 years old.
+Rabbit's marriage with Janice resulted from her pregnancy when Rabbit was 23 years old.
 Janice was prone to drinking and has a knack for angering her husband, although she may truly love Rabbit for who he is.
 Ruth Leonard worked as a prostitute; she lives alone in a two-person apartment before Rabbit settles in with her.
-She is very conscious of her weight, considering herself plump, but at one moment, to Rabbit’s eyes, she becomes “Beauty home image.”
+She is very conscious of her weight, considering herself plump, but at one moment, to Rabbit's eyes, she becomes “Beauty home image.”
 She lives with Rabbit for two months, during which time Rabbit impregnates her.